 SPEAKERS

-GIANT PRAWN 2023 once again presents a global who-is-who of the research and industry supporting freshwater prawns with its panel of distinguished international speakers.
-The list is still being updated.
+GIANT PRAWN 2025 once again presents a global who-is-who of the research and industry supporting freshwater prawns with its panel of distinguished international speakers.
+The list will be updated soon.

 Back